MariaRadoslavova/Forest-Fire-Detection/README.md

-# Safety Tracking Training
+# Forest Fire Training

-This repository contains the code and configuration files for the Safety Tracking Training project.
-The project includes training scripts, testing scripts, configurations, and necessary dependencies for deploying and running safety tracking models.
+This repository contains the code and configuration files for the Forest Fire Training project.
+The project includes training scripts, testing scripts, configurations, and necessary dependencies for deploying and models.

 ## Table of Contents
 - [Installation](#installation)